Americus, Georgia: Into the 20th century

 For the local minority community, Rev. Dr. Major W. Reddick established the Americus Institute (1897–1932).
 Booker T. Washington was a guest speaker there in May 1908.
 Rev. Alfred S. Staley was responsible for locating the state Masonic Orphanage in Americus, which served its function from 1898 to 1940.
 Both men engineered the unification of the General Missionary Baptist Convention of Georgia in 1915, the former as president and the latter as recording secretary.
 The public school named in honor of A.S.
 Staley was designated a National School of Excellence in 1990.

 Two other colleges were also established in Americus, the Third District Agricultural and Mechanical School in 1906 (now Georgia Southwestern State University), and the South Georgia Trade and Vocational School in 1948 (now South Georgia Technical College).
 South Georgia Technical College is located on the original site of Souther Field.

 In World War I, an Army Air Service training facility, Souther Field (now Jimmy Carter Regional Airport), was commissioned northeast of the city limits.
-Charles A. Lindbergh, the "Lone Eagle," bought his first airplane and made his first solo flight there during a two-week stay in May 1923.
+Charles A. Lindbergh, the "Lone Eagle", bought his first airplane and made his first solo flight there during a two-week stay in May 1923.
 Recommissioned for World War II, Souther Field was used for RAF pilot training (1941–1942) as well as US pilot training before ending the war as a German prisoner-of-war camp.
 The town was incorporated in 1832, and the name Americus was picked out of a hat.

 Shoeless Joe Jackson served as the field manager for the local baseball team after his banishment from professional baseball.
 A plaque at Thomas Bell Stadium commemorates his contribution to the local baseball program.

-Americus and the Civil Rights Movement
+Race relations and the civil rights movement

+In 1913, a young black man named Will Redding was lynched by a white mob.
+Redding refused the Chief of Police's order to stop loitering, was arrested, a struggle ensued, and ultimately Redding grabbed the Chief's gun and shot him.
+He was then chased down, shot, and put in jail.
+An angry mob went into the jail and tore down the door to Redding's cell, dragged him out onto Forsyth street, and beat him to death with crow bars and hammers.